 17. Rethink transportation.

 This tip encompasses several different ideas.
 It involves a lot of thinking, some basic planning, and finally putting your plans into action.
 Yes, hybrids are great.
 Yes, biofuels are cool.
 Yes, using public transportation is important.
 Yes, you should get out and walk and use your bicycle more often.
+A bike that fits is much easier to ride.

 However, don’t feel bad that you don’t make enough money to buy a fancy hybrid.
 Don’t feel bad that public transportation sucks in your city (as it does it mine!).
 Don’t feel bad that you had to take a job with an hour commute to make ends meet!